Pistol Fundamentals from the Army Marksmanship Unit

-Focus on improving the fundamentals of pistol shooting to become a drastically better shooter with the pistol.
+Focus on improving the fundamentals of pistol shooting to become a drastically better shooter - no matter the skill level.

 The US Army Marksmanship Unit is comprised of some of the most skilled shooters in the US Army and they have the fun job participating in shooting competitions all across the US.
 Needless to say, they are extremely talented shooters.